yokanm/React-Admin-DashBoard/README.md

 Purpose: A circular progress indicator used to show the completion of a task or progress of a campaign.
 Props:
 size: The size of the circle (can be customized based on usage).
-Customization
+# Customization
 Add New Metrics: To add new stat boxes, simply add another StatBox component and pass it the appropriate props.
 You can adjust the layout by modifying the gridColumn and gridRow properties.

 Modify Chart Data: You can customize the charts by updating the data passed to LineChart, BarChart, and GeographyChart.
 Just replace the sample data in mockData.js or integrate a real data source like an API.

 Styling: Modify the colors, typography, and other UI elements via the theme.js file.
 The theme configuration uses Material-UI’s theme provider for dynamic styling.

-Contributing
+# Contributing
 We welcome contributions!
 If you’d like to improve or add features to this project, follow these steps:

 1. Fork the repository.
 2. Create a new branch:
 bash
 Copy code

         git checkout -b feature-branch
-3. Make your changes and commit: bash
+4. Make your changes and commit: bash
 Copy code

         git commit -m "Add new feature or fix bug"
-4. Push to your branch:
+6. Push to your branch:
 bash
 Copy code

           git push origin feature-branch
-5. Create a pull request on GitHub.
+8. Create a pull request on GitHub.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+# Acknowledgments
-Material-UI (MUI): For providing a highly customizable, ready-to-use set of React components that follow Material Design principles.
+- Material-UI (MUI): For providing a highly customizable, ready-to-use set of React components that follow Material Design principles.
-React: For creating a declarative and component-based way to build UIs.
+- React: For creating a declarative and component-based way to build UIs.
-Chart.js / Recharts: For providing the tools to create interactive and beautiful charts.
+- Nivo: For providing the tools to create interactive and beautiful charts.
+- fullCalendar: For providing the tools to create interactive calendar
-Future Improvements
+# Future Improvements
-Real-time data integration: Integrate with backend APIs to fetch live data for transactions, metrics, and charts.
+- Real-time data integration: Integrate with backend APIs to fetch live data for transactions, metrics, and charts.
-User Authentication: Add authentication (e.g., via Firebase or JWT) to allow different roles (Admin, User).
+- User Authentication: Add authentication (e.g., via Firebase or JWT) to allow different roles (Admin, User).
-Export Reports: Implement functionality to generate and export reports in various formats (PDF, Excel).
+- Export Reports: Implement functionality to generate and export reports in various formats (PDF, Excel).